jepefe/venus-signalk/INSTALL-ON-VENUS.md

 Raspberrypis: take & install the cortexa7hf files.
 CCGX & Venus GX: take & install the cortexa8hf files.

+The files are in the [/venus-opkges](/venus-opkges) folder in this repo.

 ```
 libssl1.0.0_1.0.2h-r0_cortexa7hf-vfp-vfpv4-neon.ipk
 libcrypto1.0.0_1.0.2h-r0_cortexa7hf-vfp-vfpv4-neon.ipk